nijigenerate/nijilive/doc/new_rendering.md

   parameters and drivers push new values into deform stacks.
 - Because this stage runs unconditionally, deformation parameters work the same even when the later render stages are skipped.

-### 9.4 Render Phases and Command Cache
+### 9.4 Render Phases and Emitters

-- The flattened `RenderCommandData[]` produced by `renderGraph.takeCommands()` is stored as `cachedCommands`.
-- If neither `structureDirty` nor `attributeDirty` triggered on the current frame, the render phases (`TaskOrder.PreProcess` … `Final`) are skipped;
-  the existing `cachedCommands` array is fed directly to `renderQueue.setCommands(cachedCommands, false)` and flushed.
-- When `attributeDirty` is set, the scheduler executes the remaining TaskOrders, `renderGraph.beginFrame()` rebuilds the pass stack, and `cachedCommands` is replaced with the fresh command array.
+- Every frame executes the remaining TaskOrders and rebuilds the pass stack after Init + Parameters.
+- `renderGraph.playback(commandEmitter)` immediately replays the builders when `Puppet.draw()` runs; no cached buffer is stored.
+- OpenGL uses the `RenderQueue` emitter, which builds the `PartDrawPacket`/`MaskApplyPacket` data on demand and calls the actual backend.

 ### 9.5 Rebuild Loop

 Putting everything together:

-1. **Maybe rebuild tasks** — if `forceFullRebuild` or `structureDirty`, re-register the node tree.
+1. **Maybe rebuild tasks**  Eif `forceFullRebuild` or `structureDirty`, re-register the node tree.
-2. **Always run Init + Parameters** — ensures deformation stacks see the injected parameter values.
+2. **Always run Init + Parameters**  Eensures deformation stacks see the injected parameter values.
-3. **Consume change flags** — if a new structure change surfaced during step 2 (e.g. drivers toggled masks), rebuild again.
+3. **Consume change flags**  Eif a new structure change surfaced during step 2 (e.g. drivers toggled masks), rebuild again.
-4. **Decide whether to reuse render commands** — if no Attribute/Structure change happened after step 3, reuse the cached command buffer; otherwise rebuild RenderGraph and capture a new buffer.
+4. **Execute render stages**  Erun the remaining TaskOrders, let GraphBuilder capture builders, and hand them to the emitter during draw.

 This layer lets the renderer skip redundant allocations and GL buffer uploads on the many frames where user input/automation leaves the node tree unchanged, without compromising the deterministic ordering and scope rules described earlier in this document.